pasccom/SolarProd/README.md

 - Legend allows to select shown curves.
 - Easily go to previous/next day/month/year.
 - Export displayed data as CSV.
+- Cursors (to obtain the accurate value of a data point).
+- Parent plot.
+- Child plot by clicking on the desired bar.
+- Embedded help.
+- Plant information.
+- Configuration of the application.

 Ideas I have to extend the functionalities of the page are listed [below](#future-developments)